ceterisp/check-link/README.md

 ### Reading JSON API

-- This feature requires you to run the backend of (Telescope)[https://github.com/Seneca-CDOT/telescope].
+- This feature requires you to run the backend of [Telescope](https://github.com/Seneca-CDOT/telescope).
 It will check the first 10 posts and return whether the httpstatus to the console.
 - Type `.\CheckLinkCLI2.exe` + `telescope`

-## How to run the application in Visual Studio 2019/2017

-- Click the green 'Code' dropdown button and select 'Download Zip'
-- Extract the zip file and nagivate to the solution file CheckLinkCLI2.sln
-- Open the solution using Visual Studio and build the application
-- Change the string variable `linkfile` and `htmlfile` to your .txt and .html file paths(absolute path) accordingly
-- Press `Ctrl` + `F5` and run the application

 ## How to contribute to Check-Link